occamLab/invisible-map-generation/README.md

   - If g2o is building for the wrong python version, see [this issue](https://github.com/uoip/g2opy/issues/9).

 ## Source Files
+- `map_processing`: Python package containing the files that process the maps using g2o
-- `graph.py` The new type of graph that uses the python g2o bindings.
+  - `graph.py` The graph type that uses the python g2o bindings
-- `graph_utils.py`: Contains useful helper functions for graphs, such as converting them to a dict of arrays for plotting or integrating measurements into a path.
+  - `graph_utils.py`: Contains useful helper functions and types for graphs, such as converting them to a dict of arrays for plotting or integrating measurements into a path.
+  - `graph_vertex_edge_classes.py`: Classes used by graph.py for components of the graph
+  - `as_graph.py`: Main file that contains functions to convert the raw JSON map files to graphs that can be processed
+  - `firebase_manager.py`: File with the FirebaseManager class that handles interactions with Firebase (download, upload)
+  - `graph_manager.py`: Main file with the GraphManager class that handles the optimization of the map
+- `run_scripts`: Python package containing the files that can be run to either process, optimize, or evaluate maps and map parameters
+  - `graph_manager_user.py`: Script to manually download, process, and visualize maps
+  - `process_graphs.py`: Script to run a continuous listener that downloads new maps added to Firebase, processes, and uploads them
+  - `optimize_weights.py`: Script to run a genetic algorithm optimization on the weights used for g2o
+  - `correlate_matrics.py`: Script to find the correlation between different graph evaluation metrics
+  - `visualize_chi2s.py`: Script to visualize the results of a weights sweep using the chi2 error as the metric

-## Test Files
+## Additional Directories
+- `/archive`: Code that has been replaced or deprecated
+- `/converted-data`, `/data`: Old data files for previous map types
+- `/expectation_maximization`: Previously used maximization model
+- `/g2opy_setup`: Setup help and script for g2opy
+- `/img`: Pictures for this README
+- `/notebooks`: Jupyter notebooks
+- `/saved_chi2_sweeps`, `/saved_sweep_results`: Saved data files for parameter sweeps

-## `GraphManager.py` Usage
+## `GraphManager.py` Manual Usage

 The `graph_manager_user` script and `GraphManager` class in `GraphManager.py` provides multiple capabilities: